ollij93/cfgclasses/README.md

 ConfigClasses are representations of a python tools CLI configuration options built on [dataclasses](https://docs.python.org/3/library/dataclasses.html).
 This allows individual tools to focus on specifying their configuration structure without the overhead of interacting with argparse and the typeless Namespace it returns.

+See the [documnentation](https://ollij93.github.io/cfgclasses/) for full user guides and API references.

 ## Installation

 ```sh